-My only criticism of the hip-dac is the counter sunken USB male connector and ask why not a female connector?
+My only criticism of the hip-dac is the counter-sunken USB male connector and ask why not a female connector.
 If it were a female connector you could basically use any wire you have at home and that is included with almost every USB device out there.
 As it stands most people will have to hunt down a compatible wire for some of their devices.

-For example, I had to use a gender changer to use my iPod Touch with the hip-dac because although it is shown many times side by side to an Apple product, the Apple wire was not included with the unit.
+For example, I had to use a gender changer to use my iPod Touch with the hip-dac because although it is shown many times side by side with an Apple product, the Apple wire was not included with the unit.